 One job, done well.
 SSL Certificate Decoder was built to solve a specific problem cleanly.
 No feature bloat, no ads, no distractions.

-Is my certificate data sent anywhere?
+Is my certificate sent to a server?

 Free.
 Instant.
 No sign-in.
 Open it and get the job done.